saulrichardson/codex-automation/README.md

 and writes a summary plus validation plan; second pass validates independently against the original instructions.
 All tasks run in parallel.

+Best suited for multiple independent tasks you want to execute concurrently, each in its own branch/worktree without cross-contamination.

 Flow sketch:
 ```
 .codex/tasks/*.txt